Rewind X

 The sender initiates a Protected Transfer by specifying the recipient, token, amount, and desired window duration (hours or minutes).
 The protocol validates inputs, calculates applicable fees based on the sender's NFT tier, and records the transfer in a non-upgradeable on-chain registry.

-At creation, the protocol deducts the Protection Activation Fee from the transfer amount.
-The net amount is held under deterministic contract rules until claim or rewind.
+At creation, the protocol deducts the Protected Transfer Fee from the transfer amount.
+The net amount is held under deterministic contract rules until received or rewound.

 Stage 2: Rewind Window

 The rewind window begins immediately upon transfer creation.
 During this period, the sender retains exclusive reversal rights.
 No other party (not the receiver, not the protocol, not any external entity) can act.
-The receiver has no claim or settlement rights until the window expires.
+The receiver cannot receive the transfer until the window expires.

 Stage 3: Resolution